 Youth are redefining doctrine

-I attended the 2005 Calvary Chapel Pastors Conference in Hartford City, Indiana recently.
-One of the speakers, Chuck Lind, pastor at Calvary Chapel in Olympia, Washington, really solidified some of the things that the LORD has been laying on my heart in the ministry of WCVM radio.
-He said that the church has become focused on youth ministry to the point that the value and ministry, to and fro, the older brothers and sisters in the church has been set aside.
+I attended the 2005 Calvary Chapel Pastors Conference in Hartford City, Indiana.
+One of the speakers, Chuck Lind, pastor at Calvary Chapel in Olympia, Washington, really solidified some of the things that the Yahweh was laying on my heart in the ministry of WCVM radio.
+He said that the professing body of Messiah has become focused on youth ministry to the point that the value and ministry of the older brothers and sisters in the church has been set aside.
 His question, “Why are we letting the youth define our doctrine?”
 His emphasis was in the music that is produced by youth, but his point encompassed all aspects of the youth ministry.
 Specific to music he quoted lyrics from “Big House” by Audio Adrenaline and some praise chorus.
 It hit home!
 He’s right!

-Audio A was a youth band several years ago, but now they are more the mainstream and the music they produced then and now is defining the doctrine of the modern church.
+Audio A was a “Christian” youth band several years ago, but then they are more the mainstream and the music they produced then was more defining the doctrine of the modern “church.”
 It is very flesh oriented and barely contains Scriptural doctrine, if at all.
-Doctrine is Scripture, according to 2nd Timothy and Scripture is seldom found in songs and in the messages presented at youth concerts, events, or on the air.
-Keep in mind that the kids who are producing the newest wave of youth oriented Christian music are the future leaders of the church.
-They will be the ones who teach doctrine and lead the professed believers in seeking the LORD and HIS righteousness.
+Doctrine is Scripture, according to 2nd Timothy, and Scripture is seldom found in songs and in the messages presented at youth concerts, events, or on the air.
+Keep in mind that the kids who are producing the newest wave of youth oriented “Christian” music are the future leaders of the professing body of Messiah.
+They will be the ones who teach doctrine and lead the professing believers in seeking Yahweh and HIS righteousness.
 Is it not the responsibility of parents and those in leadership positions – elders – to be teaching them Scriptural

-doctrine; doctrine that includes children honoring and obeying parents, submitting to elders, putting away childishness, submitting to God, and following HIM?
+doctrine?
+And isn’t that doctrine to include children honoring and obeying parents, submitting to elders, putting away childishness, submitting to Elohim, and following HIM?